Alona Tal: Career

 Tal started her career after her military service, with a children's musical video tape in which she played an evil witch.
 Following that, she appeared in a commercial for a laundry detergent, and then appeared in the lead role in the Israeli film Lihiyot Kochav (To Be A Star).

 During the filming of the movie Tal was offered two roles in two different Israeli television shows, and she took both.
 The first was a soap opera named Tzimerim, about the life of a family that runs a hotel; the second one was HaPijamot (The Pyjamas), a sitcom about a struggling band determined to make it in the real world.
 She took part in the first three seasons and later took part as a guest star which gave her the chance to show her musical talent.
 Although she was the main character only in the first three seasons, she appeared in the fourth season for several episodes.

 Tal also appeared in the music video for "Final Warning", by Skylar Grey.

-Tal moved to New York City, where she met singer Wyclef Jean and recorded a song with him (the song "Party to Damascus" has Tal singing the chorus in Hebrew).
+Tal moved to New York City, where she recorded a song with Wyclef Jean (the song "Party to Damascus" has Tal singing the chorus in Hebrew).

 She landed a role on Veronica Mars, that of Meg Manning, one of Veronica Mars's few friends.
 She also played the recurring role Jo Harvelle on the second, fifth, and seventh seasons of Supernatural.
 Tal also guest-starred on the series finale of Monk as Adrian Monk's stepdaughter, Molly Evans.
 In 2010, she performed the voice of Catherine-B320 (also known as Kat) in the video game Halo: Reach.
 In 2013, she starred in the mystery series Cult.
 She played the role of "Sonya" in the seventh and final season of Burn Notice.

 In November 2020, Tal was cast as Ivy in the second season of the drama series Truth be Told.